 - 3.12 The neighbourhood portion represents 15% of the total CIL monies in accordance with the provisions of the CIL Regulations.
 The neighbourhood portion from the Community Infrastructure Levy goes towards a 'CIL Neighbourhood Fund', which provides grants for infrastructure-related projects.
-Information on how community and voluntary organisations working in Gosport Borough can apply for funding from the CIL Neighbourhood Fund can be found on the GVA website: www.gva.org.uk/grants - 3.13 The spending of Neighbourhood CIL since the CIL Neighbourhood Fund was introduced is detailed in Table 3.7.
-This is spent in accordance with the Council's agreement with Gosport Voluntary Action as set out in the CIL Spending Protocol.
-Please note that funding for a number of projects has been spent since 1 April 2021 and several schemes have now been completed.
-These details will be reported in the IFS 2022.
+Information on how community and voluntary organisations working in Gosport Borough can apply for funding from the CIL Neighbourhood Fund can be found on the GVA website: www.gva.org.uk/grants - 3.13 The spending of Neighbourhood CIL since the CIL Neighbourhood Fund was introduced is detailed in Table 3.6.
+This is spent in accordance with the Council's agreement with Gosport Voluntary Action as set out in the CIL Spending Protocol. - 3.14 Please note: At the Policy and Organisation Board of 28 September 2022, Members decided to end the Council's agreement with Gosport Voluntary Action for the administration of the CIL Neighbourhood Fund and bring the scheme in-house.
+It is proposed that officers in consultation with Members agree an alternative method for distributing the neighbourhood portion of CIL.